Periods and harmonic analysis on spherical varieties: Asymptotics

 \item[(ii)] Also, we observe that our proofs do not require Bernstein's results if, for instance, one is interested only in the case of $\pi$ admissible (as is the case with the unitary theory in this paper).
 In that case, one can easily see that the usual facts about the Jacquet module suffice.
-Bernstein's results are used to generalize from the case of admissible representations to general smooth representations -- a generalization that, although conceptually very pleasing, we do not strictly require for the rest of the paper. \end{itemize} \end{remark}
+Bernstein's results are used to generalize from the case of admissible representations to general smooth representations -- a generalization that, although conceptually very pleasing, we do not strictly require for the the largest part of the paper (except for section \ref{sec:explicit}). \end{itemize} \end{remark}